884 Visa – Contributory Aged Parent Visa Temporary

 - The processing time for visa subclass 864 is faster than visa subclass 143.

-- The visa subclass 864 also has a specific age which should be at the pension age (start from 66 years old), while for visa subclass 143, there’s no specific age requirements.
+- The visa subclass 864 also has a specific age which should be at the pension age (67 years old), while for visa subclass 143, there’s no specific age requirements.

 - Should I apply the visa onshore?